-Other than the share redemption on 14 February 2022, there were no changes in the Group's approach to capital management during the year.
+There were no changes in the Group's approach to capital management during the year.
 Neither the Company nor any of its subsidiaries are subject to externally imposed capital requirements

 6. Segment reporting

 Business segments

 IFRS 8 Operating Segments requires operating segments to be identified on the basis of internal reports that are regularly reviewed by the chief operating decision maker (CODM) which the Group has identified to the Board of Directors in order to allocate resources to the segments and to assess their performance.